pnp/PnP-PowerShell/Samples/Graph.ConnectUsingAppPermissions/ReadMe.md

 https://login.microsoftonline.com/<tenant>/adminconsent?client_id=<clientid>&state=<something>
 ```

-Using the client id from the app registred and consenting to the app from my tenant *techmikael.onmicrosoft.com*,
+Using the client id from the app registered and consenting to the app from my tenant *techmikael.onmicrosoft.com*,
 the URL looks like this:

 ```